 Buying a home in Canada is a big step—one you’ll want to make sure you’re ready to take.
-Some questions and factors that might help you determine whether you’re ready for the commitment are:
+Here are some questions that might help you determine whether you’re ready for the commitment:

 - Do you need to sell your current home first?

 - Can you realistically buy another home before you sell your current home or condo?